security-devroom/fosdem-2015/README.md

 # Security Devroom @ FOSDEM'15

 Next [FOSDEM](https://fosdem.org/2015/) will, again, have a security devroom, this time on the topic of _"Hardware and Software isolation mechanisms"_.
-We'd like to invite submissions of talks and presentations from developers, security researchers and other interested representatives of open source and free software projects.
+We'd like to invite submissions of talks and presentations from developers, security researchers and other interested representatives of open source and free software and hardware projects.

-The security devroom will be held on **Sunday 1st of February 2015** in Brussels, Belgium, room S.AW1.120 from 09:00 to 17:00
+The security devroom will be held on **Sunday 1st of February 2015** in Brussels, Belgium at [ULB](http://www.ulb.ac.be/) room S.AW1.120 **from 09:00 to 17:00**.

 ## Our topic this year